ProtonMail/WebClients/.github/ISSUE_TEMPLATE.md

-* Desktop, tablet or mobile?
 * Which browser?
+Chrome / Firefox / Safari / Opera
 * Which OS?
+Windows / Mac OS / Linux / iOS / Android
+* Which layout mode?
+Column mode / Row mode
+* Which threading mode?
+Conversation mode / Message mode
+* Can you reproduce the problem each time?
+Yes / No
 * Which url?
-* Free or paid account?
-* Which layout mode? column or row?
-* Which threading mode? conversation or message?
-* Can you reproduce the problem each time?

-### Description or steps to reproduce the problem
+### What steps will reproduce the problem?

+* 1)
+* 2)
-*
+* 3)

-### Expected Behavior

-### Actual Behavior
+### What is the expected result?

+### What happens instead?

+### Please provide any additional information below.
+Attach a screenshot if possible.